 Is nickel in stainless steel harmful?

-Nickel containing Stainless Steel is widely used for food and beverage industries for quite long time.
-Easy formability, superb corrosion resistance and excellent durability makes them an ideal choice for cookware.
-Due to various health concerns raised over the recent past the stainless steel is also believed to be harmful due to the presence of nickel in it.
-But studies has shown that unless the stainless steel is of poor quality, nickel will be solute in a very small amount that is not in the poisonous level to human.
-So high-quality 304 or 316 grade stainless steels does not pose severely bad effect to human health.
+Nickel-containing Stainless Steel is widely used in food and beverage industries for quite a long time.
+Easy formability, superb corrosion resistance, and excellent durability make them an ideal choice for cookware.
+Due to various health concerns raised over the recent past stainless steel is also believed to be harmful due to the presence of nickel in it.
+But studies have shown that unless the stainless steel is of poor quality, nickel will be soluted in a very small amount that is not in poisonous level to humans.
+So high-quality 304 or 316-grade stainless steel does not pose a severely bad effect on human health.

-The following image from U.S. National Library of Medicine shows that the amount of nickel intake due to use of nickel containing stainless steel is much lower than tolerable intake limit of daily consumption.
+The following image from the U.S. National Library of Medicine shows that the amount of nickel intake due to the use of nickel-containing stainless steel is much lower than the tolerable intake limit of daily consumption.

 5 thoughts on “The Function of Nickel in Stainless Steel | Is Nickel in Stainless Steel Harmful?
 (With PDF)”